CSAFE-ISU/Longitudinal_Shoe_Study/Figshare_Metadata/Camera_Readme.txt

   - Four possible sizes for each model
 Each pair of shoes was worn for at least 10,000 steps per week over a 6-month period, with multiple measurements of the shoe soles taken initially and during three check-in periods spaced at approximately 5 week intervals.

-Prints and measurements for this data set were taken using the following equipment:  Digital Camera (Print on Vinyl).
+Prints and measurements for this data set were taken using the following equipment: DSLR camera.
 This method is documented in the CSAFE Longitudinal Shoe Study Collection Procedures Collection (DOI: http://doi.org/10.25380/iastate.8016341), specifically the following documents:
-  - Paper_Vinyl_Prints.pdf
   - Digital_Camera.pdf